lanl-aea/waves/README.rst

 repositories.
 The simulations in this project use `SCons`_ as the automated build system.
 The `SCons documentation`_ covers build system concepts, command line options, and project definition.

-This project includes a template `SCons-EABM`_ which is used for the tutorials and for integration and regression testing of the `WAVES`_ extensions to SCons.
+This project includes a template `WAVES-EABM`_ which is used for the tutorials and for integration and regression testing of the `WAVES`_ extensions to SCons.

 .. project-description-end-do-not-remove